Manuel Retamero

-Manuel Retamero Fraile (born 1 December 1974) is a Spanish football manager and former player who was most recently the head coach of Kirivong Sok Sen Chey.
+Manuel Retamero Fraile (born 1 December 1974) is a Spanish football manager and former player.

 Playing career

 Born in Valladolid, Castile and León, Retamero only played regional football during his career, representing CD Villa de Simancas, CD Boecillo, CD Betis CF, CD Cuéllar Balompié and CD Íscar, all in his native region.

 Coaching career

 Early career

 Retamero established himself as a youth manager during his first years; he was in charge of CD Arces, Betis Valladolid (two stints), Villa de Simancas and CD Unión Delicias.
 In 2007, he was named manager of Tercera División side Íscar, achieving mid-table positions during his three-season spell at the club.

 On 16 July 2010, Retamero was appointed manager of Real Valladolid B also in the fourth division.
 On 28 June 2012, after nearly one year of inactivity, he was presented as manager of CD La Granja in the same division.

 In January 2014, Retamero moved to Libya and joined Al-Ittihad Club as their technical director; he was later also given the role of under-19 manager.
 He left the country in June, shortly after the start of the Libyan Civil War, and moved to Bahrain as a director of the national team.